Vincenzo Santapaola: Trial and sentence

 The murder of Angelo Santapaola was central to the “Thor” trial, a major legal proceeding that examined decades of Mafia-related violence, including vendettas, murders, and internal Mafia power struggles.
 The trial, which included a number of other key figures from the Catania Mafia family, brought to light the full extent of the family's criminal activities.

-Vincenzo Santapaola was initially sentenced to life imprisonment for orchestrating the murder of his cousin, Angelo.
+Santapaola was initially sentenced to life imprisonment for orchestrating the murder of his cousin, Angelo.
 However, the Court of Appeals later reduced his sentence to 30 years, following an agreement between the parties.
 The conviction was based on testimonies from Mafia informants, including Santo La Causa and Francesco Squillaci, who identified Vincenzo as the mastermind behind the killings.
 The court found Vincenzo guilty of ordering the murder, but acquitted him of responsibility for the destruction of Angelo’s body.

 The trial, which involved multiple defendants, revealed the deep ties between the Santapaola family and other Mafia figures in Sicily.
 Among the individuals convicted were other members of the Mafia, including Natale Filloramo, a relative of the Santapaola family, and Orazio Magrì, the hitman involved in the murders.
 Filloramo was sentenced to life imprisonment for his role in the killings, while Magrì received a lesser sentence, with his cooperation in the trial leading to a reduction of his sentence.
 The trial also saw the convictions of several other Mafia figures, including notorious members of the Catania Mafia, who were involved in various crimes ranging from drug trafficking to murder.
 As part of the legal process, several Mafia informants, or "pentiti," provided crucial testimony, helping to piece together the events that led to the killings and the operations of the Santapaola family.